lucas-da-silva/lucas-da-silva/README.md

 Full Stack Developer
 -------------

-I am currently studying at Trybe, a web development school, and I intend to pursue a career as a web developer.
+I am currently working as a freelancer and looking for a job as a web developer.

 * See my portfolio at [MyPortfolio](https://lucasdasilva.vercel.app/)
 * ✉️  You can contact me at [lucasdasilvadev1@gmail.com](mailto:lucasdasilvadev1@gmail.com)